sebbader/xdomainnlp/README.md

 ### ND

-1) Analogous to the NER, copy the corpus to resources/novelty-data/<domain-name> and execute a POST query to localhost:9080/nlp/{domain-name}/ontology-index in order to add a new domain.
+1) Analogous to the NER, copy the corpus to resources/novelty-data/<domain-name> and execute a POST query to localhost:9080/nlp/{domain-name}/ontology-index for the creation of an inverted index.
+It serves as the novelty computation reference.

+2) Train the corresponding LDA model with the provided TopicModeler class.
+Use the model in order to serialize the necessary pipes and inferencer.
+Refer to the MALLET documentation for further information.
+Copy the pipes and inferencer to ressources/<domain-name>/mallet-models.

 ## Execution